MicrosoftDocs/cpp-docs/docs/mfc/reference/cpane-class.md

 ```

 ### Parameters
- [in] *nOffset*
+*nOffset*<br/>
- Specifies docking sensitivity.
+[in] Specifies docking sensitivity.
 For example, a pane that is moved within *nOffset* pixels from a dock row will be docked.

- [in] *ppTargetBar*
+*ppTargetBar*<br/>
- When the method returns, *ppTargetBar* contains either a pointer to the object to which the current pane should be docked, or NULL if no docking should occur.
+[in] When the method returns, *ppTargetBar* contains either a pointer to the object to which the current pane should be docked, or NULL if no docking should occur.

 ### Return Value
  One of the following AFX_CS_STATUS values: